|

 Placement

-with and outside edge, heel toe movement.
-The foot makes contact
+outside edge, heel toe movement.
+The foot makes contact with the ground

 Knee